polterguy/magic/README.md

 You can also add new service methods, by adding a method to your service interface.
 In addition, you can also override your web controller methods, and for instance add the `[Authorize]` attribute, or change other parts of its behavior somehow.
 In general, all parts of Magic are overridable, while still providing _"sane defaults"_ for you out of the box.

+## Changing database provider

+To change database provider is easy.
+Open up _"appsettings.config"_ in your _"magic.backend"_ project, and change the `database` section to whatever database provider you want to use, and the connection string to your database.
+Notice, in debug builds Magic will automatically create the database schema itself accoding to your `ClassMap` definition(s), but in release builds it will not do this.
+Supported database drivers are as follows.

+* `MySQL` - Make sure you use a connection string to an existing MySQL database instance
+* `MSSQL` - Microsoft SQL Server
+* `SQLIte` - SQLIte database (this is the default, and probably _not_ something you'd like to use in a real app)

 ## License, buy me a bottle of Champagne